ecphp/php-intro/src/functions-arguments.md

 ---

-It's always better to use a strict typed way of programming, but keep in mind that all the PHP versions that are still used today are not always compatible.
+It is recommended to use a "strict-typed way" of programming, but keep in mind this feature is not available in older PHP versions (< 7.x).

-Therefore, make sure to know what you're doing when you decide to use it.
+Therefore, make sure to know what you are doing when you decide to use it.

 ---